paganaye/eval/docs/holiday-process.md

 ## Step 2 - Tables

-How many tables do I need to create?
+How many pages do I need to create?
 We could have:

    - Employee